 9.3.
 ICANN org should have compliance activities audited externally at least annually and publish the audit reports and ICANN org response to audit recommendations, including implementation plans.

 9.4.
-ICANN org should task the compliance function with publishing regular reports that enumerate tools they are missing that would help them support ICANN org as a whole to effectively use contractual levers to address security threats in the DNS, including measures that would require changes to the contracts.
+ICANN org should task the Contractual Compliance function with publishing regular reports that enumerate tools they are missing that would help them support ICANN org as a whole to effectively use contractual levers to address security threats in the DNS, including measures that would require changes to the contracts.

-This recommendation can be considered implemented when audits are happening regularly and summaries published.
+This recommendation can be considered implemented when audits are happening regularly, and summaries published.

 This recommendation can be considered effective when ICANN org has completed an audit successfully and reported out to the community.